Home

 Detailed FAQ

-How long does a lumpectomy take?+
+How long does a lumpectomy take?

-30 minutes to 1h15 depending on tumor size and whether oncoplastic remodeling is performed.
+30 minutes to 1h15 depending on tumour size and whether oncoplastic remodeling is performed.
 Always under general anesthesia.
 Add 30 to 45 minutes if a sentinel lymph node biopsy or axillary dissection is associated.

-Is lumpectomy performed as day surgery?+
+Is lumpectomy performed as day surgery?

 Yes, in most cases.
 Simple lumpectomy is almost always performed as day surgery — same-day discharge.
 Only complex oncoplastic lumpectomies (inverted-T with symmetrization, perforator flap) may require a 1 to 2 night hospital stay.

-Will I need radiotherapy after lumpectomy?+
+Will I need radiotherapy after lumpectomy?

 Yes, systematically.
 Whenever breast-conserving surgery is performed, adjuvant radiotherapy follows.
 It usually starts 2 to 3 months after surgery, over 1, 3 or 5 weeks depending on the protocol.
 This radiotherapy is what guarantees local control and provides survival equivalent to mastectomy.

-What will my scar look like?+
+What will my scar look like?

-In most cases, a simple incision is sufficient — either directly over the tumor or peri-areolar (around the areola).
+In most cases, a simple incision is sufficient — either directly over the tumour or peri-areolar (around the areola).
 The aesthetic result is generally very satisfactory when the volume of tissue removed remains modest relative to breast size.
 If oncoplastic remodeling is associated, the scar pattern depends on the technique chosen (Round Block, inverted-T, radial mammoplasty, perforator flap, Batwing).

-What is the risk of re-excision?+
+What is the risk of re-excision?

 10 to 15% of patients require re-excision if the final pathology report (available at day 15) shows insufficient margins.
 This re-excision is generally simpler — either a wider lumpectomy or, more rarely, a mastectomy depending on residual disease extent.

-Lumpectomy or mastectomy — which to choose?+
+Lumpectomy or mastectomy — which to choose?

 The historical randomized trials — Milan 1973 (Veronesi et al.) and NSABP B-06 1976 (Fisher et al.) — showed no long-term survival difference (20-year follow-up) between lumpectomy followed by radiotherapy and mastectomy.
 The EBCTCG meta-analysis (Early Breast Cancer Trialists' Collaborative Group) confirms this equivalence.
-The choice therefore depends on tumor characteristics (size, multifocality, achievable margins), anatomy (tumor-to-breast ratio, location) and personal preferences (radiotherapy contraindications).
+The choice therefore depends on tumour characteristics (size, multifocality, achievable margins), anatomy (tumour-to-breast ratio, location) and personal preferences (radiotherapy contraindications).
 Lumpectomy is preferred whenever feasible.
 To go further: how to choose between lumpectomy and mastectomy.

-Can I have a lumpectomy after neoadjuvant chemotherapy?+
+Can I have a lumpectomy after neoadjuvant chemotherapy?

-Can I breastfeed after a lumpectomy?+
+Can I breastfeed after a lumpectomy?

 Breastfeeding remains possible after a lumpectomy, particularly if the surgery was limited.
 It may be reduced or impossible on the operated side depending on the extent of the procedure.
 Subsequent radiotherapy significantly reduces lactation capacity on the irradiated side.
 Discuss this with your surgeon if you have pregnancy plans.